 Most importantly, follow your doctor’s advice.
 If you are told to avoid certain activities, do so.
 If a private investigator catches you playing contact sports when there is a clear record of your doctor telling you to avoid it, you could be jeopardizing your chances at recovering compensation.

-Injured in an Accident?
+Injured in a Texas Accident?
 Call Us Today

 If you were hurt in an accident and the insurance company is giving you a hard time covering the cost of your damages, or you think a private investigator is following you around, you should call our attorneys today to schedule a free consultation.